imutkarsht/BASIC-DOM-PROJECTS/readme.md

 ### 8- Currency Converter
 > A currency Converter that gives current exchange rates using Flags API and Currency API.

+### 9- Tic Tac Toe
+> Implementation of Tic Tac Toe game using HTML, CSS and JAVASCRIPT.
+- you can play it with two players.
+- Retro music added

+### 10- Rock Paper Scissors
+> Implementation of Rock paper scissors using HTML, CSS and JS.
+One can play it continously and can also keep the last score or reset it.

 ## My Links

 [Instagram](https://www.instagram.com/im_ut_2308)